Very few people are working in their “dream job” – and the majority of those who are currently employed are thinking about leaving for a new job.

 While there is no doing away with the resume just yet, it is also important not to ignore LinkedIn… which is effectively a resume online.

 Just how important is LinkedIn to your job search process?
 Very important, apparently.
-Recruiters are paying more attention to LinkedIn, and a particular study found that a massive 94 percent of recruiters use LinkedIn for hiring.
+Recruiters are paying more attention to LinkedIn, and one study found that a massive 94 percent of recruiters use LinkedIn for hiring.
 But interestingly, only 34 percent of job candidates are active on LinkedIn.Just how important is LinkedIn to your job search process?
 Very important, apparently.
 Recruiters are paying more attention to LinkedIn, and a particular study found that a massive 94 percent of recruiters use LinkedIn for hiring.Click To Tweet

 More likely than not, a recruiter will use LinkedIn to decide whether to hire you.
 Take charge of your LinkedIn profile by doing the following: